 As mentioned before, the two parties in the Sale of Goods Act 1930 are the buyers and the sellers.

-Buyer is the person who is willing to or has agreed to buy a good.
+A buyer is a person who is willing to or has agreed to buy a good.

-Seller is the person who is willing to or has agreed to sell a good.
+A seller is a person who is willing to or has agreed to sell a good.